 Having worked for Business Catalyst, Adam realized that the market was heading towards the marketplace economy.
 That’s when his idea to enter the marketplace industry was born.

-Pavel Obod, CEO of Sloboda Studio and marketplace-driven entrepreneur, met Adam in the roadshow in California and interviewed him during The Marketplace Conference.
+Pavel Obod, CEO of Sloboda Studio and marketplace-driven entrepreneur, met Adam on the roadshow in California and interviewed him during The Marketplace Conference.

 Here are the 3 main takeaways from Adam: